harrycresswell/harry/content/feeds.md

 You can subscribe to any of the feeds above by copying the URL from the address bar into your RSS reader of choice.
 If you’re new to web feeds then I recommend using [NetNewsWire](https://netnewswire.com/).
 It’s really good and completely free.

 Once subscribed to a feed, any new content I post will arrive in your reader.

+Visit [About Feeds](https://aboutfeeds.com/) for a detailed explaination of how to get started using web feeds.